María Conchita Alonso: Early life

-María Conchita Alonso was born in Cienfuegos, Cuba, on June 29, 1957, to Ricardo Alonso and Conchita Bustillo.
-Her family moved to Venezuela when she was five years old, in 1962, after the Cuban Revolution.
-She had her first experience in show business when she was crowned Miss Teenager World in 1971.
-She was Miss World/Venezuela in 1975, and became sixth runner-up in the Miss World pageant, won by Puerto Rico's Wilnelia Merced.
+María Conchita Alonso was born in Cienfuegos, Cuba, on June 29, 1955, to Ricardo Alonso and Conchita Bustillo.
+Her family moved to Venezuela when she was five years old in 1962 after the Cuban Revolution.
+She was crowned Miss Teenager World in 1971.
+She was runner up for Miss Venezuela in 1975, and became a top seven runner-up in the Miss World pageant later that year, which was won by Puerto Rico's Wilnelia Merced.